Pancrase: Establishment and first event

 On May 16, 1993, they established World Pancrase Create Inc. (WPC) with the capital of 30,000,000 Japanese yen.

-On September 21, 1993, Pancrase promoted their first event at Tokyo Bay NK Hall.
-All the matches were finished with knockout and submission.
+On September 21, 1993, Pancrase promoted their first event, Pancrase: Yes, We Are Hybrid Wrestlers at Tokyo Bay NK Hall.
+All the matches were finished with knockout and submission and it attracted a sellout crowd of 7,000 fans.
+While the public was unfamiliar with what to expect from the new form of fighting, the event received widespread praise from both the fans and media.
+The event's five matches had a combined duration of only 13 minutes and 5 seconds, contrasting with the longer, slower-paced matches common in other shoot-style wrestling promotions, which often used prolonged positional exchanges to maintain the audience's interest.
+The unusually short bouts were nickamed byōsatsu (秒殺, "instant kill", literally "killing in seconds") by Japanese wrestling press and fans to describe Pancrase's rapid finishes.
+Besides Funaki, Suzuki, Shamrock and Fuke, the inaugural event also featured future King of Pancrase and UFC Hall of Famer Bas Rutten, as well as future UFC competitors and Pancrase veterans Vernon White and Kazuo Takahashi among its participants.

 Early era

-The first King Of Pancrase Open Weight champion was Ken Shamrock (later becoming famous for his exploits in the Ultimate Fighting Championship), who had previous experience in the newborn UWF and Fujiwara Gumi.
+The first King Of Pancrase Openweight champion was Ken Shamrock (later becoming famous for his exploits in the Ultimate Fighting Championship), who had previous experience in the newborn UWF and Fujiwara Gumi.
 Over the years, Funaki and Suzuki held the title alongside other big names, such as Bas Rutten, Frank Shamrock and Guy Mezger.

-Pancrase now recognizes King of Pancrase titles in the super heavyweight, heavyweight, light heavyweight, middleweight and welterweight divisions, and there are plans to award new lightweight and featherweight champions in the future.
-The open weight title was recently restored and is currently held by Josh Barnett, who formerly competed in PRIDE and the Ultimate Fighting Championship.
-Minoru Suzuki no longer competes for Pancrase, as he returned to regular professional wrestling in 2003 as a freelancer.